microsoft/pxt/docs/blog/arcade/tilecode.md

 The rule above fires when the user presses the right-dpad button, and there is a player sprite on the tile map, and there is grass on the tile to the right of the player, sending the player sprite a move-right command.

 TileCode encourages the user to explore the relationship between the data on the map and how the rules fire based on the patterns present in this map.
-From the rule coding screen (shown above), the user can play the game, return to coding screen to change the rule and see its effect on game play.
-She can also visit the tile map (the initial program input) editor and make changes that would enable or disable the firing of a rule.
+From the rule coding screen (shown above), the user can play the game, return to the coding screen to change the rule and see its effect on game play.
+She can also visit the tile map editor and make changes to enable or disable the firing of a rule.
 (Many beginner game creation environments use block-based programming that emphasizes the **structured control-flow** constructs of modern programming languages.
 In contrast, TileCode uses **cellular automata** as its basic programming model, in which parallel pattern matching against the tile map is the main focus).

 ### Opportunities for Creativity and Personal Expression